-This Confit Pork Belly stuffed with Black Pudding recipe may be a couple of days in the preparation but it is worth the time and effort.
-Created by Graham Campbell, the youngest person in Scotland to receive a Michelin star [age of twenty-five], the dish is simply a celebration of the marriage of Pork and Black Pudding!
+This Confit Pork Belly stuffed with Black Pudding recipe maybe a couple of days in preparation but it is worth the time and effort.
+Created by Graham Campbell, the youngest person in Scotland to receive a Michelin Star [age of twenty-five], the dish is simply a celebration of the marriage of Pork and Black Pudding!

 For the Pork Belly with Black Pudding